3M Arena at Mariucci: Features

 Mariucci Arena has been host to prominent regional, national, and international competitions, including the 2005 and 2009 West Regional of the NCAA Men's Ice Hockey Championship, the 2006 NCAA Women's Division I Ice Hockey Tournament, and the 2006 World Short Track speed skating event.
 3M Arena also hosted the inaugural Women's Frozen Four on March 23 and March 25, 2001.

 The Minnesota State High School League state hockey tournament holds its consolation bracket at Mariucci.
-On November 6, 2004, 10,587 fans watched the Gophers complete the sweep of the arch-rival Wisconsin Badgers, the largest crowd to watch a game at Mariucci Arena.
+On March 19, 2022, 10,774 fans watched the Gophers take on the Michigan Wolverines in the B1G Tournament Championship Game, the largest crowd to watch a game at Mariucci Arena.

 From 1950 to 1993 the hockey team played in the hockey arena section of Williams Arena.
 That arena was renamed Mariucci Arena in 1985.
 People now generally refer to that as the "old" Mariucci Arena.

 In 2007, Sports Illustrated on Campus named Mariucci Arena one of the top ten venues in college sports.
 The facility was the only ice hockey arena to make the list.

 Before the 2012-13 hockey season, the University of Minnesota upgraded Mariucci Arena, which saw the replacement of the old scoreboard with a new state of the art Daktronics videoboard and the addition of a fascia display that rings the arena.

 In May 2014, a proposal for an $8 million renovation to the arena was announced.
 The renovations would include reducing the ice sheet to approximately 200 × 92.5 ft, increased seating capacity, improved sightlines and an upgraded weight room.
 The proposed renovation would be funded privately.
 The reduced-size playing surface would allow for playing style to be more similar to the NHL, which has a standard 200 × 85 ft.